 Bugiri, a small village on the Kenyan border

 Otherwise, they face the very real possibility of lifetime of poverty.

 We believe that the transformative power of education can only be successful

 through the joint efforts of partners willing to make positive changes in children's lives.

 ~ Nelson Mandela

 Adequate and clean water supply is a fundamental need and human right.
-Water related diseases have been a major problem within African villages for a very long time.
-Having access to clean water has considerable health and economic benefits to households and individuals.
+Water-related diseases have been a major problem within African villages for a very long time.
+Having access to clean water has considerable health and economic benefits for households and individuals.